Thembu: History

 Bhomoyi left Msana for Lesotho to a place known as Qacha's Nek, he got into a battle with the Basothos and won his newfound land when Bhomoyi confiscated land Basotho came to ask him to leave so that they could continue to farm on their land Bhomoyi replied (Andizuhamba de ndizobe ndibhentselwa zintombi zabesotho), meaning I won't leave until I'm awarded young Basotho women, the messenger went back to the Basotho King and returned with fifteen Basotho women, this is where Isiduko Zabathembu got the phrase (VelaBembhentsele).
 Bhomoyi begot Ceduma, who begot Mguti, who begot Mngxongo and a daughter named Khazeka, whose mother came from the Mpondo royal family, and who begot Ntoyi in the right-hand house, whose mother was a commoner.

 Khazeka is one of the two woman names mentioned in the history of AbaThembu because of their fearlessness and victories in unifying and stabilizing the Kingdom.
 Amagorhakazi esizwe saBathembu.

 One day, Mtshutshumbe's section of AmaXesibe had to pass by the land of AbaThembu to reach AmaGcaleka.
 But because AbaThembu namaXesibe had some history, Mtshutshumbe decided to hide his Xesibe identity by calling his people AmaQwathi, named after a cow used at his graduation from initiation school.

 After arriving, they presented a cattle tribute to Mnguti in exchange for land, which they got from eNgcobo.
 Mguti then told his son Mngxongo to confiscate their land, and when he had done so, amaQwathi gave him cattle that were all black, which is preserved in iziduko zamaNgxongo Ntsundu (these were the cattle's colors).

 It then happened that Mngxongo didn't return, and his father, Mguti, got lost searching for him to crown him the next King.
 He drowned with his dogs in the Qethume River.

 Mngxongo's heir was Mphosesebeni, but the royal family refused his place on the throne.
 To this day, when Mguti and Mngxongo's names are mentioned, it gets awkward ebaThenjini because the rightful king was overlooked.

 Mphosesebeni's uncle, Ntoyi, who had usurped the royal throne, begot Ntande and Zima.
 When Ntoyi passed on, Zima succeeded him as regent for the young Ntande.
-This is when amaTola arrived, led by Mkhume and his brother.
+This is when amaTola arrived, led by Mkhuma and his brother.
 They are the ones who introduced the use of spears to abaThembu.